 If you’re like me, you toil for hours editing and fine-tuning the first pages of your manuscript.
 You look at the first lines to make sure they are compelling and tight.
 You examine the next few paragraphs, hoping your MC’s voice is already taking hold of the reader.

 The First Five Frenzy is all about getting an agent’s perspective on what works, and what fails, in those first pages of a manuscript.
 It’s tricky to get the right balance, but I hope by reading each agent’s comments you’ll learn how to make your manuscript a shining gem that’s requested over and over.

-Today, I’m proud to share Amy Elizabeth Bishop’s perspective on what’s important in those critical first pages.
+Today, I’m proud to share Hannah Fergesen’s perspective on what’s important in those critical first pages.

-Amy T.: A lot of books open with common things like dreams, eating breakfast, riding in a car, starting at a new school, etc. What are some openings you recommend writers stay away from?
+Amy: A lot of books open with common things like dreams, eating breakfast, riding in a car, etc. What are some openings you recommend writers stay away from?

-If you’re interested in submitting to Amy, please check the Dystel, Goderich & Bourret website for their submission guidelines.
+If you’re interested in submitting to Hannah, please check the KT Literary website for their submission guidelines.